Conference Bursaries

 There is no formal application for this bursary.
 If you would like to apply for one of the bursaries, and are presenting a paper at our next Annual Conference, please send an e-mail to 19ireland@gmail.com setting out, very briefly, a budget which includes (a) what expenses you will incur in travelling to our Annual Conference to present your research, and (b) what support you have available from your University (if any) or other sources to pay for these expenses.

-The deadline for submitting an application for a bursary for the 2023 conference is Monday, 20th March 2023.
-Applications will be reviewed by a panel of SSNCI Committee members and you will be informed of the outcome by Wednesday, 29th March 2023.
+The deadline for submitting an application for a bursary for the 2024 conference is 31st March 2024.
+Applications were reviewed by a panel of SSNCI Committee members and applicants were informed of the outcome within the first week of April.

 For further information please contact Dr. Richard Butler (Mary Immaculate College), President, SSNCI, or Dr. Jay Roszman (UCC), Treasurer, SSNCI.